glennji/glennjicom-academic/content/cv/experience.md

   date_start = "2018-08-01"
   date_end = "2019-02-01"
   description = """
 As the technical team lead, I helped set the direction of the Cloud Platforms team.
-We provide robust and intelligent platform solutions to empower barrier-free development and innovation for our internal customers at Domain.
+We provide robust and intelligent platform solutions to empower barrier-free development and innovation for our internal customers at Domain for a wide range of technologies including Python, .NET, React and native mobile.
 Whilst with Domain I was able to:

 * Implement the Kubernetes-based platform consisting of several purpose-built clusters running on EC2
 * Drive a number of initiatives focused on developer experience, configuration management and “SlackOps” (self-service)